Introduction to coherent quantization: Coherent maps and their quantization

 \subsection{Some examples}

-We now give two simple examples demonstrating that related coherent spaces with the same quantum space can have very different symmetry groups, the large groups being associated with projective coherent spaces.
-Another important example of this situation, though with different details, is treated extensively in Section \ref{s.Klauder}.
+Coherent spaces with the same quantum space can have very different symmetry groups.
+Typically, the largest groups are associated with projective coherent spaces.
+We illustrate this here with two simple coherent spaces.
+Another large class of examples of this situation is treated extensively in Section \ref{s.Klauder}.